-JNCS has evaluated events and transactions occurring subsequent to the statement of financial position date of June 30, 2016, for items that should potentially be recognized or disclosed in these financial statements.
-The evaluation was conducted through October 18, 2016, the date these financial statements were available to be issued.
-No such material events or transactions were noted to have occurred.
+JNCS has evaluated events and transactions occurring subsequent to the statement of financial position date of June 30, 2017, for items that should potentially be recognized or disclosed in these financial statements.
+The evaluation was conducted through September 19, 2017, the date these financial statements were available to be issued.
+No such material events or transactions were noted to have occurred, except as noted in Note 7(a).